About the competition

-lowa's unique competition offers students in law and other graduate school disciplines an opportunity to gain insights into the NCAA's regulations and their practical application within this quasi-legal context.
+lowa's unique competition offers students in law and other graduate school disciplines an opportunity to gain experience with new dispute resolution procedures being utilized in today’s dynamic college athletics business and legal environment.
 Moreover, participants will engage in a nationwide competition, presenting their skills before judges with expertise in sports law, college athletics, and compliance.
 Finally, students will receive judge feedback and network with judges to learn about sports careers and support professional development.
-Several alumni from the competition have already found success in the sports world:

 - Dillon Wolf, participant in the 2023 competition, is now Assistant Director of Compliance in the Kennesaw State University Athletics Department.